oddluck/limnoria-plugins/README.md

 return song lyrics by artist, song title from lyric-api.herokuapp.com

+Unicode

+returns info on a unicode symbol such as emoji, returning name, hex/html values, etc.

 Jeopardy

 TrivaTime reconfigured to use jservice.io (156,800+ Jeopardy! questions) as trivia source